 The overarching theme is education with a focus on adaptability, change leadership, self-development, and talent development.
 The U.S. Department of Labor said most administrators hold masters degrees that focus on both management and healthcare, combined with business-related courses.
 The education could include courses in healthcare operations, medical law, and health technology and information systems.

 Ultimately the goal for health administrators is to be able to facilitate fast-moving changes in the field while accommodating factors that include the aging population, staffing shortages, and changes to the nation’s health insurance system.

-The following are core skills that medical professionals have noted as important for the success of health administrators:
+Read on to discover core skills that medical professionals have noted as important for the success of health administrators:

 1. Communication and Relationship Management Abilities

 Good communication is an essential part of all relationships.
 It is no different in the role of health administrator.
 Every day, administrators interact with groups of people, including medical staff, patients, fellow administrators, community leaders, and vendors.
 Successful leaders know good communication includes the ability to effectively speak, write, and listen to articulate information and problem solve.

 The HLA identified several factors that play a role in communication and relationships, including understanding public relations and facilitating dispute resolutions.
 Researchers have found a leading competency in developing good communication and relationships is developing integrity and trust.